jmstenger/stop_compiler/README.md

 The first step is to get Ocaml & OPAM installed.
 OPAM is a package manager for OCaml which we need in order to install external libraries like Core and the LLVM Ocaml bindings.
-Detailed instructions are available at [the Real World Ocaml Wiki](https://github.com/realworldocaml/book/wiki/Installation-Instructions)
+Detailed instructions are available in [the Real World Ocaml Wiki](https://github.com/realworldocaml/book/wiki/Installation-Instructions)

 When I installed the project, the process was: